 Dr. Chung was the first recipient of the Weiland Medal from the American Society for Surgery of the Hand to honor a hand surgeon whose research work advanced the specialty.
 He was the 2011 Researcher of the Year for the American Association of Plastic Surgeons.
 In 2008, he received the Dean's Award from the U-M Medical School for Clinical and Health Services Research that is bestowed on one faculty member for outstanding research accomplishments.
 In 2016, he received the Dean’s Award for Outstanding Clinician, recognizing the exemplary performance of a practicing clinician.
 In 2020, he was recognized by the Plastic Surgery Foundation for the Distinguished Career Researcher Award, as well as receiving from the American College of Surgeons the Dr. Rodman E. Sheen and Thomas G. Sheen Award to recognized an outstanding Doctor of Medical Science in the United States.

 He was past deputy editor for the Journal of Hand Surgery (American) and current associate editor for the Journal of Hand Surgery (European).
 He was the past outcomes section editor for Plastic and Reconstructive Surgery.
 He was the past outcomes section editor for Plastic and Reconstructive Surgery.
 He is editor for Hand Clinics.
-He was chosen as the editor-in-chief-designate of Plastic and Reconstructive Surgery and will be the editor-in-chief in 2022.
+He was chosen as the editor-in-chief of Plastic and Reconstructive Surgery.